 Prior to his work as a mediator, Gary practiced law as a trial lawyer with Friedman and Friedman in Bridgeport, Connecticut.
 After several years as an advocate, he sought a new approach to resolving disputes through increasing the participation of the parties in the resolution of their differences.
 At that time, he and his colleague, Jack Himmelstein, began to develop a model of mediation — the Understanding Based Model — that is now practiced extensively in the United States and Europe.

-Dana Curtis, an attorney mediator, mediates a broad range of disputes in her Sausalito, CA practice.
-Her 23-year mediation career includes four years as staff mediator for the Ninth Circuit Court of Appeals and recognition as a “Top 50” California neutral.
+Dana Curtis, an attorney mediator, mediates a broad range of disputes in her California Bay Area practice.
+Her 30-year mediation career includes four years as a staff mediator for the Ninth Circuit Court of Appeals and recognition as a “Top 50” California neutral.
 She conducts mediation training for organizations, courts and law schools throughout the U.S. and internationally, including at Stanford Law School, where she taught for ten years.